Gradient Descent Algorithm in Machine Learning

 • Gradient Descent: Concept and Intuition

 Before learning gradient descent in detail, let's start with a simple perspective!
-Machines try to optimize the cost function by trying out various values of parameters.
-For this, machine iterates through different values of parameters to achieve this.
+Machines try to optimize the cost function.
+For this, the machine iterates through different values of parameters to achieve this.
 But if a machine has to try all possible combinations of parameters, What are the chances that the machine will find those parameters for which the cost will be minimum?
 Let's explore this problem and its possible solutions.

 Limitation of Computations in Machine Learning

 Consider a scenario with two parameters (θ0 and θ1) and imagine a contour plot of the cost function with respect to these parameters.
-We can see that the cost function will be minimum at the location marked by the pink star on the following plot.
+A contour plot consists of contour lines where the values of the function do not change if the variables change.
+We can see that the cost function will be minimal at the location of the pink star on the following plot.
 The machine will then memorize the values of θ0 and θ1 corresponding to this minimum value.

 Selection possible values of parameters using random selection

-Machine initially starts with a random value for the parameters θ0 and θ1 in order to determine the optimal values.
-But if we ask machine to take random values of these parameters every time, machine could choose all the combinations of θ0 and θ1 from either of the two circular regions shown in the above image.
+The machine initially starts with a random value for the parameters θ0 and θ1 to determine the optimal values.
+But if we ask the machine to take random values of these parameters every time, it could choose all the combinations of θ0 and θ1 from either of the two circular regions shown in the above image.

 It would take nearly infinite time to determine which (θ0, θ1) will take us to the pink star.
 And we don't have that much computing power to perform infinite computations.
-So we need to take advantage of optimization algorithms.
+So we need to take advantage of optimization algorithms to guide us so that the least number of updates in the parameters are required to find the optimal value.
+Let's see what an optimization algorithm provides.

 What is an Optimization Algorithm in Machine Learning?